dennisyd/publishjockey-export/debug/standard_markdown.md

 These outcomes create what psychologist Wayne Dyer called "the paradox of solitude"—that time alone ultimately enhances connection rather than diminishing it.

-## Progressive Implementation: Building Your Solitude Practice
+\section*{Progressive Implementation: Building Your Solitude Practice}

 As with other attentional skills, solitude capacity develops progressively rather than instantly.
 A developmental approach acknowledges this reality.